Diplegia: Diplegia in the legs

 Diplegia of the legs consists of paralysis of both legs.
 There are 3 levels of severity.
 Mild diplegia means the person can usually walk but might walk a little differently, can usually play and run to a limited extent.
 Moderate diplegia means the person can usually walk but with a slight bend in the knees.
-They usually can't run and have to use the handrails to go up and down steps.
+They usually cannot run and have to use the handrails to go up and down steps.
 People with severe diplegia usually need crutches, a walker, or a wheelchair to be able to get around.

 Children with diplegia in the legs have a delayed growth in their leg muscles which causes the muscles to be short.
 This then causes the joints to become stiff and the range of motion to decrease as the child grows.
 “For the majority of children with diplegia, growth and development are not a problem.
 Children with diplegia are eventually able to walk, just normally later; they generally attend regular schools and become independently functioning adults.”